8 Questions to Kick Off Designing Your Dry Bulk Material Handling System

 1. Is your system design future-ready?

-No doubt, smart instrumentations are synonymous with efficiency.
-And, using robotics can overcome manual palletizing system challenges.
+No doubt, intelligent instrumentations are synonymous with efficiency.
+Using robotics can overcome manual palletizing system challenges.
 But maybe it’s time to include predictive analysis in your new or upgraded dry bulk material handling system.
 Why?

 • Smart instruments display critical system information.
-Warnings of upcoming component replacement or impending failure lets you plan maintenance rather than react in an emergency.
+Warnings of upcoming component replacement or impending failure let you plan maintenance rather than react in an emergency.

 • Since the system alerts of maintenance due, parts can be ordered as needed, not stocked and stored.

-• PLC app technology is second nature for a younger, digital native workforce.
+• PLC app technology is second nature for a younger, digitally native workforce.
 Your system is state-of-the-art and operating it is more intuitive for younger workers if done via technology.

 1. Is contracting an engineering firm necessary?

 Engineering firms often are contracted to design and specify dry bulk material handling systems.
-For the best outcome, it’s important to partner with a team who’s worked in your industry, conveyed your product type and has proven outcomes across many facility variations—real hands-on history.
+For the best outcome, it’s important to partner with a team that’s worked in your industry, conveyed your product type, and has proven outcomes across many facility variations—real hands-on history.

 A design/build systems integrator, like Magnum Systems, is with you end-to-end and beyond with ongoing service and maintenance.
-No one gets to know your equipment better than those who designed it from the start based on real-world experience.
+No one gets to know your equipment better than those who initially designed it based on real-world experience.

 A Final Consideration on Designing a Dry Bulk Material Handling System

 Experience is the greatest teacher of all.
 Experience is what lets you note details and avoid issues others can’t.
-It’s through experience that the Magnum Systems team catches potential problems on the drawing board, not at installation time, resulting in better, more efficient and cost-effective dry bulk material handling systems.
+Through experience, the Magnum Systems team catches potential problems on the drawing board, not at installation time, resulting in better, more efficient and cost-effective dry bulk material handling systems.

 If your facility needs a standard or customized material handling system, contact us to discuss your needs.